Cornell-Tech-Turtlebot/README/README.md

 The robot will automatically explore & map unknown areas of building,  until there is no unknown area left.

 # Semi-autonomous trash picking
-Under this mode, you need to tele-operate the robot to make it look at the trashcan & bottle.
+In this mode, you need to tele-op the robot in the beginning for it to see the water bottle and trashcan.
+Once the robot see those items, it will remember their locations, even if you drive the robot to another place.
+It can then automatically execute these sequence: automatically return to find & approach water bottle --> pickup bottle --> find & approach trashcan --> dropoff bottle.

 ## On Server:
 Run each command in a separate Terminal window to bring up the necessary packages:
+        roslaunch turtlebot3_manipulation_bringup turtlebot3_manipulation_bringup.launch
+        roslaunch turtlebot3_manipulation_moveit_config move_group.launch
         rosrun bottle_manipulation execute_trajectory.py
         roslaunch object_tracking ar_track_alvar.launch
         roslaunch object_tracking darknet_ros.launch
         rosrun object_tracking detect_trashcan.py
         rosrun object_tracking find_trashcan.py
         rosrun object_tracking find_trash.py
-        roslaunch turtlebot3_teleop turtlebot3_teleop_key.launch

-# Semi-autonomous operation
-In this mode, you need to tele-op the robot in the beginning for it to see the water bottle and trashcan.
-Once it see those items, it will remember their locations even if you drive it to another location in the building.
-It can then be switched to fully autonomous mode: automatically approach water bottle --> pickup bottle --> approach trashcan --> dropoff bottle.